Elk study underway on Blackfeet lands, Glacier National Park - NewsBreak

 Those bison were descendants of the last remaining genetically pure bison left on the Blackfeet lands.

-Since then, the herd has grown and it can often be seen grazing along Highway 2 just outside of the park in the summertime.
+Since then, the herd has grown and it can often be seen grazing along U.S. 2 just outside of the park in the summertime.

 Additional conservation steps have also been take, Cobell noted.
 In fall of 2021, the Blackfeet Nation Tribal Business Council enacted a resolution that, in effect, suspended cattle grazing allotments on 25,000 acres of lands in the Chief Mountain area until 2029.